You are currently viewing You Can Look Stylish in Down Clothes

 Fashion over 40 How to look stylish in down clothes

 Wearing a down vest over a Landsend sweater with a Sienna Studio pencil leather skirt, and statement belt.
 Keeping the outfit in monochromatic black and the high heels of the Harley Davidson booties serve to avoid that the vest wears me.
-All items are my own
+The zigzag and Princess seam keep the eye moving.

-1. Look for down coats, vests or anoraks that are tailored.
-While, of course, vertical down compartments have a slimming vibe, they have the disadvantage that due to gravity the downs accumulate in the lower part of the compartment.
+1. While, of course, vertical down compartments have a slimming vibe, they have the disadvantage that due to gravity the downs accumulate in the lower part of the compartment.
 Consequently, insulation becomes uneven, but worse, the coat will look lumpy.
-Go for close to horizontal compartments instead, despite horizontal stripes add weight.
-See this guide for more on what to look for in a down coat.
+Go for close to horizontal compartments instead.

 3. Wear high sturdy heels or at least shoes that add some height.
 Looking taller offsets a bit that the downs make you look wider than you are.